robor97/robor97.github.io/_posts/2021-07-15-What-does-Platform-Engineering-man-to-me.md

 ---
 layout: post
-title: "What does Platform Engineering at Capgemini mean to me?"
+title: "What does Platform Engineering mean to me?"
 categories: cohort4
 author:
 - Robert O'Reilly